Got Bats In your Chimney?

 - Seeing bats come from chimney at night

 Bats can be great to have around your house to eat mosquitoes but having them inside your chimney is not great.

 Should I remove bats from my chimney?

 Very much so!
 Bats living inside your chimney renders your fireplace useless but also gives access to the inside of your home to the bats.

 Bats harbor rabies and other diseases that can transfer to humans and are bad for our health.
-It is said that 5% of bats are infected with rabies.
+It is said that 70% of rabies cases in the US are caused by bats.

 Bat droppings can cause respiratory issues if your family breathes it in.
 It is high in ammonia and other particles that can be harmful to the respiratory system.
 Bat droppings are also known as guano and has been linked to bacterial infections and fungal infections.